Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

    c. camera

-      Then the camera plug-in is attached on the gazebo which will be used to capture the movement of the chess on the chessboard.
+      Then the camera plug-in is attached on the gazebo which will be used to detect the player's move.

       Launch a terminal and run the command below to launch the camera